-While RV slide outs can provide much needed additional space, they also come with their own share of maintenance issues.
+While RV slide-outs provide additional living space, they also come with their own share of mechanical issues and maintenance tasks.
 Slide outs can be prone to motor failure, misalignment, and leaks, just to name a few.
-Oftentimes just knowing what model RV you have may not be enough to determine what needs to be done once you've diagnosed the problem.
-Diagnosing the problem can usually be done without needing to take the RV back to the dealership.
+Often times just knowing what model RV you have may not be enough to determine what needs to be done once you've diagnosed your slide out problem.
+And diagnosing the problem can usually be done without needing to take the RV back to the dealership, but a little investigative work will need to be done.
 It may even turn out that the problem was caused by faulty wiring or a weak battery, rather than with the slide out itself.

 Slide outs are typically electric or hydraulic, with each type having their own pros and cons.
 Electric motor powered slide outs are most often found on smaller slides.
 The motor controls the gear system, which can sometimes become overloaded.
 Electric slide outs are usually easier to repair than hydraulic systems.
 Hydraulic systems use a pump to trigger a hydraulic ram.
 These pumps can malfunction if the fluid level is low, which may be due to a leak.
 Damaged valves are another common cause for pump failure.
 Hydraulic systems are typically found with larger slides.
 Being familiar with the type of slide out system you have helps in not only determining the issue, but also in choosing the correct

 .
 Further information and manuals for various Lippert Components systems and parts are available, including those for In-Wall

 As previously stated, leaks are a common problem with RV slide outs.
 The seals around the slide outs become less and less functional the older they get, and can allow moisture to come in whether the slide out is extended or not.
 To prevent damage or other problems due to leaking, seal protectant can be used on both sides of the seal.
 The seal should also be checked to make sure it has a tight fit, and that there are no gaps at the corners.
 Replacement seals, such as the